csc-training/esiwace-summerschool-2024/README.md

 Exercises and slides can be found in their respective folders.
 However, slides are also available at:
  - https://csc-training.github.io/esiwace-summerschool-2024/

+Course schedule and banner can be found in the "img" folder at the root-

 ---
 ## Notes
 - [] Have fun!